 Active Directory stores, organizes, and provides access to information for Windows networks.
 It provides secure authentication and authorization of users and services, as well as location transparency, object data, rich query, and high availability.
 Because Active Directory makes use of LDAP, businesses can utilize Mule ESB to enable LDAP authentication.
 Moreover, with Security Manager, organizations can also configure security managers to allow authentication.

-Mule ESB offers an open source platform to create seamless connectivity on-premises or in the cloud for .NET applications.
-Employ Mule ESB for .NET connectivity to create repeatable integrations to streamline business processes and make data available across the enterprise.
+Mule as an ESB offers a platform to create seamless connectivity on-premises or in the cloud for .NET applications.
+Employ Mule as an ESB for .NET connectivity to create repeatable integrations to streamline business processes and make data available across the enterprise.
 With an easy to use graphical design environment, Anypoint Studio has businesses up and running quickly.
 DataWeave, a graphical interface, works with Studio to simplify data mapping and transformations.
-A large library of Anypoint Connectors and and out-of-the-box support for enterprise integration patterns, transports, and protocols, make creating connectivity with Mule ESB is easy.
+A large library of Anypoint Connectors and out-of-the-box support for enterprise integration patterns, transports, and protocols, make creating connectivity with Mule ESB is easy.
 Moreover, with a large community of developers, the learning curve is greatly reduced.

 Learn more about what Mule Enterprise Service Bus has to offer or contact us today.